Mamma Parla wants you to buy this book. Please don’t make Mamma Parla sad.

-For the past 2 years, photographer and Design*Sponge editor Kristina Gill and I (with the generous help of Rome’s best chefs, bakers, and mixologists) have been laboring over Tasting Rome: Fresh Flavors and Ancient Recipes from an Ancient City.
+For the past 2 years, my co-author Kristina Gill and I (with the generous help of Rome’s best chefs, bakers, and mixologists) have been laboring over Tasting Rome: Fresh Flavors and Ancient Recipes from an Ancient City.
 From the idea phase, to the proposal, to the auction, to the sale spanned 6 whole months.
 Writing, editing, and shooting the thing took a year.
 By October 2015, Tasting Rome was pretty much done, but since then has been all about previews and long lead press and printing.
 Finally, on March 29, Tasting Rome will be released into the wild.
 That’s when the real fun begins: I will be embarking on a 20-city book tour!
 Stay tuned for event updates but I hope to see you in NYC, Philly, New Brunswick, New Haven, Rochester, Boston, DC, Chicago, Cleveland, Toronto, New Orleans, Oxford, Austin, Phoenix, Los Angeles, San Francisco, Berkeley, Portland, Seattle, Denver, and Boulder!
 Can’t wait!

 In the meantime, Tasting Rome is available for pre-order.

 Be sure to hold onto your proof of purchase because Clarkson Potter will be giving away all sorts of fun pre-order treats!